Arpan23sep/DuelingOptimization/README.md

 -   loss_array: A numeric vector containing the loss values over iterations.

+#### Example

+Refer to the vignette file for detailed examples and explanations.

 ### 5.signRecovery

-This function serves as a wrapper for the C++ function signRecovery_c.
 It performs sign recovery by repeatedly comparing two points using the provided objective function.

 `result <- signRecovery(x, y, delta, f)`